natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Guidelines for scoring data quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Risk assessment is an integrative process, which requires a substantial amount of data on many attributes of human and ecological systems.
 It is likely that some aspects of the risk assessment will be supported by high quality data and others aspects will be subject to limited data availability and high uncertainty.
 The user has the option of scoring data quality to put greater weight on the criteria for which confidence is higher in the calculation of risk (eq.
-8.1).
+2 and 3).
 To increase the transparency of the model results, we color-code the results in the output figures according to the average quality of the data that were used to generate each score.
 We hope that by including the option to rate data quality in the model, users will be aware of some sources of uncertainty in the risk assessment, and will therefore be cautious when using results derived from low quality data.
 In addition, the information generated from this rating process can be used to guide research and monitoring effects to improve data quality and availability.

 .. figure:: habitat_risk_assessment_images/image014.jpg
    :align: center